Bogdanovic scores 32 as Hawks beat Hornets 105-101

 CHARLOTTE, N.C.
+(AP) — The Charlotte Hornets hadn’t lost a game all season when leading entering the fourth quarter.

-(AP) — Bogdan Bogdanovic scored 32 points on a career-high eight 3-pointers and the Atlanta Hawks battled back from a 10-point fourth quarter deficit to beat the Charlotte Hornets 105-101 Sunday without Trae Young.
+Bogdan Bogdanovic put an end to that 22-game streak by scoring 32 points on a career-high eight 3-pointers as the Atlanta Hawks erased a 10-point fourth quarter deficit to beat the Hornets 105-101 Sunday without Trae Young.

 Clint Capela added 20 points and 15 rebounds for the surging Hawks, who have won six of seven to take sole possession of fourth place in the Eastern Conference.
-Brandon Goodwin added 17 points for Atlanta (29-25) in his third career start.
+Brandon Goodwin had 17 points and eight assists for Atlanta (29-25) starting in place of Young.

 The short-handed Hawks won despite Young (left calf contusion) and reserve Danilo Gallinari (right foot soreness) sitting out along with John Collins, De’Andre Hunter, Cam Reddish, Tony Snell and Kris Dunn.